 For this story, we purchased nearly two dozen travel bowls that are popular with dog owners we know and have great ratings online.
 We asked dog owners to use them with their pets in the car, while out walking, and even at home.
 We rated them on effectiveness, durability, ease of cleaning, and overall value.
 Some didn’t make the cut early on, but there were some pretty popular choices.

 This article was written by Mary Jo DiLonardo, who often reviews dog products for Spruce Pets.
 The proud mom of a rescue dog, she has fostered around four dozen dogs and puppies.
-Mary Jo has tried lots of different bowls with her own dog and foster pups and is always looking for the most durable and effective pet products.
-For more than 25 years, Mary Jo has covered a wide range of topics focused on nature, pets, science, and anything that helps make the world a better place.
+She has tried lots of different bowls with her own dog and foster pups and is always looking for the most durable and effective pet products.
+For more than 25 years, DiLonardo has covered a wide range of topics focused on nature, pets, science, and anything that helps make the world a better place.